sammcj/m2e/README.md

 The extension includes differential diagnostic severity for contextual words (like license/licence, practice/practise) where confidence may be lower due to context-dependent spelling.
 Regular American spellings show as Information-level diagnostics, while contextual words show as Hint-level diagnostics by default.

-Browse the VSCode marketplace for 'm2e', or browse to the marketplace online: https://marketplace.visualstudio.com/items?itemName=sammcj.m2e-vscode
+Browse the VSCode marketplace for 'm2e', or browse to the [VSCoode Marketplace online](https://marketplace.visualstudio.com/items?itemName=SamMcLeod.m2e-vscode).

 ![VSCode Extension Suggestion](screenshots/vscode-extension.png)